-Develop applications using the AVR 1-series ATtiny412Designed by LeoNerd's Store, Ships from United Kingdom
+Develop applications using the AVR 1-series ATtiny412Designed by LeoNerd's Store in United Kingdom

 Summary ATtiny412 breakout UPDI programming header Status LED Reset button What is it?
 This board holds an AVR ATtiny412 microcontroller, providing access to all of the IO pins.
 It adds power sup...Read More…